An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes: Bounds on Input Degree and Code Size

 \section{Bounds on Input Degree and Code Size}

 \begin{lemma} Let $x \in [q]^n$ be a string with $r$ runs.
-Let $c$ be the length the longest alternating subinterval of $x$.
+Let $c$ be the length of the longest alternating interval of $x$.
 Then $|S_{a,b}(x)|$, the number of unique strings that can be produced from $x$ by $a$ deletions and $b$ insertions, is at least

-\end{lemma} \begin{IEEEproof} Given a string $x \in [q]^n$, we identify a subset of $P_{q,n-a,a,b}$ Application of \textsc{Construct} from Lemma~\ref{lemma:inverse-functions} to any member of this subset produces an edge with left endpoint $x$.
-By Lemma~\ref{lemma:inverse-functions}, each left endpoint is produced at most once.